Homotopy type of stabilizers of smooth functions with non-isolated singularities on surfaces: -fields for functions from

-where $p_2$ is the projection.
-A vector field $X_f = (\omega^{\flat})^{-1}(Df)$ on $M$ is called {\it a Hamiltonian vector field of $f$}.
-It is know that $X_f$ satisfies the following conditions: \begin{itemize} \item $X_f$ is tangent to $\partial M$, \item singular points of $X_f$ correspond to critical points of $f$, \item $f$ is constant along trajectories of $X_f$, i.e., $X_f(f) = 0.$ In other words, $X_f$ is tangent to level-sets of $f$. \end{itemize} Note that for a function $f$ from $\F$ each point in a critical circle $C\in \CritC$ is a singular point of $X_f$.
+where $p_2$ is the projection onto a second factor. \textr{Note that the map $Df$ is a usual differential of $f$ as a differential $1$-form.} A vector field $X_f = (\omega^{\flat})^{-1}(Df)$ on $M$ is called {\it a Hamiltonian vector field of $f$}.
+It is known that $X_f$ satisfies the following properties: \begin{itemize} \item zeros of $X_f$ correspond to the critical points of $f$, \item $f$ is constant along the trajectories of $X_f$, i.e., $X_f(f) = 0.$ In other words, $X_f$ is tangent to the level sets of $f$ (and to $\partial M$). \end{itemize}